mononobi/charma-server/README.md

 # prerequisites

-to be able to run the application it is required to:

-1. create a directory or a symlink containing pyrin application main package, it should be placed inside src directory beside imovie package and should be named as pyrin.

-2. create a .env file inside src directory containing all the configuration keys that have null value in their corresponding settings file. a sample .env file is available in samples/dotenv.

-3. create an entry in /etc/hosts with 'imovie.server' value.
+create an entry in /etc/hosts with 'imovie.server' value.

 # code editing in pycharm